IT infrastructure requires being flexible, IT leaders have the challenge of delivering this service at an optimal cost.

 NETWORK & SECURITY ADMINISTRATION

 The Networking Administration and Security program is a comprehensive course of study.
-Students will be trained in computer PC repair and maintenance, operating systems installation and troubleshooting, computer networking, and system administration and security
+Students will be trained for computer PC repair and maintenance, operating systems installation and troubleshooting, computer networking, and system administration and security

 VULNERABILITY ASSESSMENT & PENETRATION TESTING